mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## References

-By default, `auto` deduce reference as the value type
+By default, `auto` deduces reference as the value type

 ```cpp
 int y;